History of California Golden Bears football: Early history (1886–1981)

-Pete Elliot era (1957 - 1959)

 Pete Elliott became Cal's head coach in 1957.
 He only won one game that year and two games in 1959.
 However, in between those two years, California went 6–1 in the PCC, taking first place and earning a spot in the 1959 Rose Bowl.
 Unfortunately it lost that game to Iowa 38 to 12.
 One of the highlights of those years was Joe Kapp, who is considered to be one of the greatest players in Cal history.
 Aside from his skills as a quarterback, he is also remembered for his great character.
 Completely dedicated to his team and his university, he was considered to be able to push his teammates to perform beyond their limits as well as to fiercely intimidate his opponents.
 During his NFL years with the Minnesota Vikings he led the team to appear in the 1969 season's Super Bowl.
 He declined the Viking's most valuable player of the year award because it was the team and not him that deserved it.
 It was for his ability to transfer his passion and determination that he was offered and accepted the California head coaching job in 1982.

-Marv Levy era (1960 - 1963)

-Marv Levy became the head coach in 1960, with Bill Walsh as one of his assistant coaches; they were at Cal until 1963.
-Although each would go on to become future Pro Football Hall of Famers - Levy for his coaching with the Buffalo Bills and four straight Super Bowl appearances and Walsh for his three Super Bowl titles with the San Francisco 49ers, they could not produce a single winning season at Cal.